Samihan23/sentinment_analysis--/README.md

-# Sentiment Analysis    check "DEMO EXAMPLE FILE "
+# Sentiment Analysis
+● check "DEMO EXAMPLE FILE "

-●analyze  public opinion on various topics.
+analyze  public opinion on various topics.
 Implemented YouTube Data API to retrieve top 5 videos based on user-inputted topics.
 Extracted and stored comments from selected videos as text files for further analysis using algorithm .